1999labs/skills/README.md

 ## Skills

 ### Capture the Bag
-An onchain game on Base.
+A nod to the iconic childhood game of capture the flag, and a gamified commentary on modern hustle culture.
+Built on Base.
 One bag.
 One holder.
 Pay ETH to capture it.
-Hold for 24 hours unchallenged to win 95% of the pot.
+Hold for 24 hours unchallenged to win the pot.

 ```bash
 npx skills add 1999labs/skills --skill capture-the-bag